rakeshkanna-rk/rakeshkanna-rk/README.md

 &nbsp;
 &nbsp;

-# About Me
+# ✦ About Me

-#### As a passionate learner and aspiring developer, I am dedicated to exploring the vast world of technology.
-My journey in software development focuses on web development and Python programming, where I strive to create innovative and efficient solutions.
-While development is my primary focus, I also bring a designer's touch to my projects, ensuring they are both functional and visually appealing.
-Additionally, I enjoy honing my writing skills to effectively communicate ideas and document my learning experiences.
+#### I'm an 18-year-old designer, developer, writer and technician.
+I specialize in UI/UX design, create posters and flyers, and bring websites to life by developing them with 1.5 years of dedicated practice.
+As a technician, I work on laptops, desktops, phones, and TVs.
+I share insights on design, programming, and AI through my blog.
+Join me on this journey of innovation and creativity!

 <br>

-## Areas of Interest
+## ✦ Areas of Interest

 **Web Development , Python Programming , Full-Stack Development ,  Open Source Contributions**

 <br>

-## Skills
+## ✦ Skills

 **Development**